angular/angular/aio/content/guide/hydration.md

 <div class="alert is-important">

-Hydration feature is available for [developer preview](https://angular.io/guide/releases#developer-preview).
+The hydration feature is available for [developer preview](https://angular.io/guide/releases#developer-preview).
 It's ready for you to try, but it might change before it is stable.

 </div>